PlaidCloud/website/content/en/docs/tutorials/stateful-application/cassandra.md

 ---

 <!-- overview -->
-This tutorial shows you how to run [Apache Cassandra](https://cassandra.apache.org/) on Kubernetes.
+This tutorial shows you how to run [Apache Cassandra](https://cassandra.apache.org/) on PlaidCloud.
 Cassandra, a database, needs persistent storage to provide data durability (application _state_).
 In this example, a custom Cassandra seed provider lets the database discover new Cassandra instances as they join the Cassandra cluster.

-*StatefulSets* make it easier to deploy stateful applications into your Kubernetes cluster.
+*StatefulSets* make it easier to deploy stateful applications into your PlaidCloud cluster.
 For more information on the features used in this tutorial, see [StatefulSet](/docs/concepts/workloads/controllers/statefulset/).

 {{< note >}}
-Cassandra and Kubernetes both use the term _node_ to mean a member of a cluster.
+Cassandra and PlaidCloud both use the term _node_ to mean a member of a cluster.
 In this tutorial, the Pods that belong to the StatefulSet are Cassandra nodes and are members of the Cassandra cluster (called a _ring_).
-When those Pods run in your Kubernetes cluster, the Kubernetes control plane schedules those Pods onto Kubernetes
+When those Pods run in your PlaidCloud cluster, the PlaidCloud control plane schedules those Pods onto PlaidCloud
 {{< glossary_tooltip text="Nodes" term_id="node" >}}.

 When a Cassandra node starts, it uses a _seed list_ to bootstrap discovery of other nodes in the ring.
-This tutorial deploys a custom Cassandra seed provider that lets the database discover new Cassandra Pods as they appear inside your Kubernetes cluster.
+This tutorial deploys a custom Cassandra seed provider that lets the database discover new Cassandra Pods as they appear inside your PlaidCloud cluster.
 {{< /note >}}